 Adoption of committee report occurs after the committee of the whole stage in the passage of a bill through the Senate.
 The committee reports to the Senate that it has considered the bill and has agreed to it with (or without) amendments.
 The adoption of the committee report is the stage at which the Senate determines whether to accept the bill (with amendments, if applicable) as a prelude to the final vote, or send it back for further consideration.
-(Brief Guide to Senate Procedure No. 16—Consideration of Legislation)
+(Guide to Senate Procedure No. 16—Consideration of Legislation)

 Business of the Senate includes disallowance motions, orders of the day for the presentation of committee reports, motions to refer matters to standing committees, motions for leave of absence for a senator and motions concerning the qualification of a senator.
 It has precedence over government business and general business for the day on which it is listed.
-(Brief Guide to Senate Procedure No. 4—Categories of Business)
+(Guide to Senate Procedure No. 4—Categories of Business)

 Closure motion - commonly known as a "gag", this motion, when successful, closes the current debate.
 The question before the chair is immediately put and determined.

 Committee of the whole is a process during which details of a bill are discussed, and amendments are moved, debated and determined.
 Amendments moved during this stage are to the text of the bill and may affect the final contents of the law.
-(Brief Guide to Senate Procedure No. 16—Consideration of Legislation ).
+(Guide to Senate Procedure No. 16—Consideration of Legislation ).
 See also Request for an amendment

 Cut-off refers to a deadline for the receipt of bills.
 If a bill is received from the House of Representatives more than two-thirds of the way through a sitting period, it is automatically adjourned until the next period of sittings.
 (The two-thirds cut-off date is marked on the sitting calendar by a pair of scissors.)
 Similarly, bills are automatically adjourned until the next period of sittings if they are introduced in the Senate, or if they are introduced in the House and sent to the Senate within the same sitting period (standing order 111(5)).
 With the agreement of the Senate, bills can be exempted from the cut-off, allowing them to be moved, considered and passed in the same period of sittings.

-Declaration of urgency - commonly known as a the "guillotine", this is a procedure whereby a majority may ensure that debate on a bill eventually comes to a conclusion and the questions necessary for the passage of the bill are put to a vote.
+Declaration of urgency - commonly known as the "guillotine", this is a procedure whereby a majority may ensure that debate on a bill eventually comes to a conclusion and the questions necessary for the passage of the bill are put to a vote.

 Delegated legislation is the collective term for regulations, determinations, instruments, directions, by-laws or notices made by either the Governor-General, a minister or statutory office-holder to whom the Parliament has delegated the power to make such rules.
 All such delegated legislation must be tabled in both Houses of Parliament and is subject to disallowance by either House.
 If a regulation is disallowed, it ceases to have effect.
 (See also Disallowance of delegated legislaton)

 Disallowance of delegated legislation - any senator can move a motion to disallow delegated legislation.
 Once a notice of motion for the disallowance of regulations is given in the Chamber, the Senate has 15 sitting days to deliberate and vote.
 If the matter is not resolved within the 15 sitting days, the regulation is automatically disallowed.
-For further information see Brief Guide to Senate Procedure No. 19—Disallowance.
+For further information see Guide to Senate Procedure No. 19—Disallowance.

-Discovery of formal business is an opportunity for notices of motion to be fast-tracked - that is, moved and voted on without debate.
+Formal motions are an opportunity for notices of motion to be fast-tracked - that is, moved and voted on without debate.